oroinc/documentation/user/back-office/getting-started/information-management/manage-records/index.rst

 Merge Records
 -------------

-.. important:: Currently, merging is available for accounts, contacts and campaigns.
+.. important:: Currently, merging is available for accounts, contacts, and campaigns.

 To merge records: